Is there a difference in quality between 150 and 300 dpi?

 All- over printing (sublimation)

 The printing method is called dye sublimation.
-In this process, the inks are gassed onto the garment using heat presses, so when the ink is gassed, it covers the entire surface of the garment. so even if the dots.
+In this process, the inks are gassed onto the garment using heat presses, so when the ink is gassed, it covers the entire surface of the garment.
 Even low-resolution files or files that were resampled and thrown into a 150 dpi template, don’t seem nearly as low quality in this print as they do on the screen.

 This is why having a 300 dpi file won't have a big impact on the quality of sublimation products.